ICHRA vs Traditional Employer-Funded Insurance: What's Best For You?

 Both ICHRA and employer-funded insurance come with tax benefits for businesses.

-Remember, ICHRA is technically a type of employer-funded plan — explaining their similarities in terms of tax implications.
+Both group health coverage and ICHRA can provide favorable tax treatment to employers, and ICHRA reimbursements are generally tax-free to employees when properly administered and tied to qualifying individual coverage for the reimbursed months.
 Just remember that, with ICHRA, employees must have an individual insurance policy that meets the minimum essential coverage (MEC) to participate in ICHRA.

 3. Flexibility